On the Plethora of Representations Arising in Noncommutative Quantum Mechanics and An Explicit Construction of Noncommutative 4-tori: Conclusion and future perspectives

 \section{Conclusion and future perspectives}

-In this paper, we have demonstrated that there exists a 1-parameter family of vector potentials associated with a 2-dimensional quantum system in an external constant magnetic field.
+In this paper, we have demonstrated that there exists a 2-parameter family of vector potentials associated with a 2-dimensional quantum system in a constant external magnetic field.
 How these choices of gauge potentials are related with the unitarily equivalent irreducible representations of $\g$ is subsequently discussed along with specific examples of the widely used gauges in the literature.
-And finally and most importantly, we provided an explicit construction of noncommutative 4-tori from the unitary dual of $\g$.
+Later, we constructed a noncommutative $4$-tori out of the unitary dual of $\g$.
+Star-product between smooth functions on the $4$-torus $\mathbb{T}^{4}$ is subsequently constructed.
+Noncommutative tori are the most widely studied examples of noncommutative differentiable manifolds that have extensive applications in Mathematical Physics, such as discrete Schr\"odinger operators with almost periodic potentials, the almost Mathieu operators and quantum diffusions (consult \cite{rieffel} for more detail).
+In the present case of noncommutative $4$-tori obtained from the unitary dual of $\g$, we constructed finitely generated projective modules over them and subsequently defined connections of constant curvature on such projective modules.

-Wigner functions associated with various coadjoint orbits of $\g$ and the $\star$-products between them are constructed in one of our recent papers \cite{wigfuncpaper}.
-It will be interesting to see how these Wigner functions turn out to be for the other gauge equivalent representations (see \ref{gauge-equiv-irrep}) of $\g$.
-We wish to define equivalence relations between the $\star$-products emerging from equivalent unitary irreducible representations of $\g$ and study their possible relationship with the existing literature (see, for example, \cite{gutetalt}).
-We also wish to study noncommutative geometrical aspects associated to NCQM, for example, when two algebras from the family $A_{\theta(\rho,\sigma,\tau)}$ constructed in section \ref{sec:NC-tori-NCQM} become Morita equivalent to each other, what the projective modules over such noncommutative spaces are or what the underlying K theory is and so on in a later publication.
+Wigner functions associated with various coadjoint orbits of $\g$ and the star-products between them are constructed in \cite{wigfuncpaper}.
+It will be interesting to see how these Wigner functions turn out to be for the other gauge equivalent representations (see (\ref{gauge-equiv-irrep})) of $\g$.
+We wish to define equivalence relations between the star-products emerging from equivalent unitary irreducible representations of $\g$ and study their possible relationship with the existing literature (see, for example, \cite{gutetalt}).
+Another interesting idea would be to study the spectrum of the Hamiltonian of {\em noncommutative harmonic oscillator} due to the representation (\ref{gauge-equiv-reps-algbr}) of $\G$ and investigate the roles of the $2$ continuous parameters $l$ and $m$ here.
+We also wish to study other noncommutative geometrical aspects associated to NCQM, for example, study spin geometry for$\mathcal{A}^{4}_{\theta(\rho,\sigma,\tau)}$ and compute Dirac operator on the associated spinor module.
+We will also be keen to know when two algebras from the family $\mathcal{A}^{4}_{\theta(\rho,\sigma,\tau)}$ constructed in section \ref{sec:NC-tori-NCQM} become Morita equivalent to each other in terms of the parameters $\rho$, $\sigma$ and $\tau$ that label the unitary dual of $\g$.